luzhenqian/lvp.js/docs/en/api/config-object.md

 # Configuration object

-The construction parameter of Lvpis a configuration object called lvpOption.
+The construction parameter of Lvp is a configuration object called lvp Option.
 Configuration information can be passed in when creating the lvp instance object, which affects the behavior of the lvp instance object.

 ## defaultSuccessMessage